Nechako Watershed Roundtable

 Thanks to everyone who has supported the NWR in our mission to protect and improve the health of the Nechako watershed for future generations.

-Special thanks to those who participated in a recent survey to inform our next strategic plan.
-Watch for the draft plan this fall!
+Special thanks to those who participated in a recent survey to inform our new Nechako Watershed Roundtable Strategic Plan 2022-2026.
+The plan was adopted at the November 2021 Annual Meeting of the Roundtable.

 NWR Video Project for Youth

 The Nechako Watershed Roundtable has engaged youth to participate in the production of a video to depict the many narratives of the Nechako watershed.
-The film will highlight the NWR, the Nechako watershed and the communities of the Nechako watershed through the voices of youth participants.
-A youth workshop for the project was held in 2020, and filming took place in three communities around the watershed in March 2021.
-Watch for updates!
+The film highlights the NWR, the Nechako watershed and the communities of the Nechako watershed through the voices of youth participants.
+A youth workshop for the project was held in 2020, and filming took place in three communities around the watershed in 2021.

 2021 ANNUAL MEETING